 The terms "Best Practice" and "Evidence Based" are getting increased attention in recent years.
 In general they apply to standards of practice that are researched based, although some technicalities emerge in discussion of these terms and those technicalities matter.
 "Evidence Based Practices in Psychology (EBPP)" applies to practice that is based upon hard research to produce certain results, given a specific set of circumstances.
-These are the research terms getting much attention these days.
 Other terminology that also refers to research informed care in some form has been around a very long time.
 Empirically Supported Treatments (ESTs) is another term that sometimes appears.
 Or we might hear broader but less precise terms like "research validated," or "data supported," or "research supported."

 The increasing use of research to guide treatment is a very welcome trend, although research claims are increasingly being used deceptively.
 What follows is intended to help families understand what to look for when encountering research claims or possible absence of research to support a potential providers methods.